 ➤ I usually use Rentalcars.com to compare rental car prices and book the best option.
 You can use the box below to calculate the price of a rental car for your drive to san Francisco.

-You shouldn’t leave LA unless you make a stop on the west side of town, in the glamourous beach city of Santa Monica.
+You shouldn’t leave LA unless you make a stop on the west side of town, in the glamourous beach city of Santa Monica – a must in every Los Angeles itinerary.
 Known for its shopping venues, enormous beaches and summer entertainment, SaMo—as the locals call it—is very easy to see on foot or with a bike rented from shops like The Santa Monica Bike Rentals (1428 4th St).

 No matter how you go around, I suggest to enjoy the car-free Third Street Promenade to look for new clothes (and listen to street artists, while you’re at it), to glimpse at the Pacific Ocean across the street and see the famous Santa Monica Pier, where you can get a romantic tour on the Ferris Wheel or a trip down memory lane on the Merry-Go-Round.